-The Bachelor of Music in Education (BMED) is a professional degree designed to prepare students for a music teaching career, specializing in orchestra, choir, or band.
-Students will prepare to receive a K-12 teaching certificate.
+The Bachelor of Music in Education (BMED) is a professional degree designed to prepare students for a music teaching career specializing in orchestra, choir, or band.
+Students will prepare to qualify for a K-12 teaching certificate.
 Students are given opportunities to teach in local schools, including a full semester of student teaching as the capstone experience.

-The Bachelor of Music in Performance is a professional degree offering emphases in performance or jazz studies.
-These programs are designed to give students a deep, immersive performance experience on their individual instrument or specialty, and includes substantial recital and ensemble requirements.
-Many performance majors will continue their studies in graduate school, preparing for careers in the music performance field.
+The Bachelor of Music is a professional degree offering emphases in performance or jazz studies.
+These programs are designed to give students a deep, immersive experience and include substantial recital and ensemble requirements.
+Many performance and jazz studies students will continue their studies in graduate school, preparing for careers in the music performance and higher education fields.

 BACHELOR OF MUSICAL ARTS (690)

 The Bachelor of Musical Arts (BMA) provides a concentrated focus in music with a complementary secondary emphasis in a non-music discipline.
 This degree is typically pursued by those interested in string studio teaching or in continuing to graduate studies in music history or composition.

 BACHELOR OF ARTS (687)

 The Bachelor of Arts in Music degree (BA) is a liberal arts degree designed to give students a broad education with general emphasis in music.
 Students use this degree to prepare for career tracks requiring a broad education or to prepare for graduate studies in non-music fields such as medical, dental, law, business, or other professional studies.